 BSc (Hons), M. Physiotherapy (Sports)

 Andrew is both a UK and Australian-trained physiotherapist.
 He completed his undergraduate training in the UK at the University of Brighton in 1996, and his Master of Physiotherapy (Sports) at The University of South Australia in 2001.
 His education has continued throughout his career with courses and training, including Clinical Pilates, the treatment of Positional Vertigo (Dizziness) and the use of acupuncture for pain relief.

 Andrew has worked as the head physiotherapist for Middlesex County Cricket Club, based at Lord’s cricket ground in London, and for Lewes Rugby Club, also in the UK.
 Now firmly settled with his family in Adelaide he works on recreational athletes, and a varied mix of clients, with an evidence based approach to assessment and treatment.

-A one-time Marathon runner, he still finds the time for the occasional light jog, and he makes it out onto the soccer field as the coach for his sons U9 side.
+A one-time Marathon runner, he still finds the time for the occasional light jog, but strength training for fitness is now a daily ritual.
 He tries to master the art of making pizza, and enjoys the odd glass of local wine.

 B App Sc, M. Physiotherapy (Sports)